 This time, at 38 weeks, she thought she had to go to the bathroom.
 Wiped saw blood and knew to get the hell out of there.
-Called me to no avail so called the neighbour down the street who had to run in her pajamas to make it in time.
+Called me to no avail so called the neighbor down the street who had to run in her pajamas to make it in time.
 Her husband floored it to the hospital, tossed her in a wheelchair and screamed, “My wife is giving birth.
 Now!”

 Now, I’m sure L&D nurses hear this about 80 times a night so I can appreciate their failure to hustle.

 One of the senior nurses came over and asked how many minutes apart her contractions were.
 As Moira climbed up on the bed she told her she hadn’t had any.
-Just as the nurse replied, “Then I doubt you’re in labour, let’s have a look.”, out popped the baby.
+Just as the nurse replied, “Then I doubt you’re in labor, let’s have a look.”, out popped the baby.

 Out popped the fucking baby!